henchc/henchc.github.io/cv/index.md

 - "The Value of the Body in Exchange."
 51st International Congress on Medieval Studies.
 Kalamazoo, Michigan.
 14 May 2016.

+- "An Approach to the Sound of Minnesang."
+International Graduate Colloquium on Medieval German Studies.
+Princeton, New Jersey.
+15 April 2016.

 - "Rethinking the Middle High German Syllable."
 Berkeley Germanic Linguistics Roundtable.
 Berkeley, California.
 2 April 2016.

 - "Text Analysis Beyond the Word."
 DH at Berkeley Working Group.
 Berkeley, California.
 12 February 2016.